TritonDataCenter/sdc-cloudapi/docs/index.md

 Your instance will initially be not available for login (Triton must provision and boot it); you can poll [GetMachine](#GetMachine) for its status.
 When the `state` field is equal to `running`, you can log in.
-If the instance is a `brand` other than `kvm`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
+If the instance is a `brand` other than `kvm` or `bhyve`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
 You can add/remove keys over time, and the instance will automatically work with that set.

-If the the instance has a brand `kvm`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys` in the new instance, and you can SSH in using one of those keys.
-Changing the keys over time under your account will not affect a running hardware virtual machine in any way; those keys are statically written at provisioning-time only, and you will need to manually manage them on the instance itself.
+If the the instance has a brand `kvm` or `bhyve`, and of a UNIX-derived OS (e.g.
+Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys` in the new instance, and you can SSH in using one of those keys.
+Changing the keys over time under your account will not affect a running hardware virtual machine in any way;
+those keys are statically written at provisioning-time only, and you will need to manually manage them on the instance itself.

 If the image you create an instance from is set to generate passwords for you, the username/password pairs will be returned in the metadata response as a